alepapadop/nxvim/README.md

 + Post-Installation / Troubleshooting
   - Your distribution may be missing some required executables.
 Run :checkhealth inside Neovim to see a list of warnings or errors.
 Common dependencies include: gcc, lua, clangd, fzf, treesitter, rg (ripgrep), fd (fd-find)
+  - If a package misbehaves, you can lock it to a specific version.
+In Packer, use the following syntax: `version = vim.version.range("^18.0.0")`.
+    Similarly, for the Mason language server manager, use: `ensure_installed = {'clangd', 'lua_ls@3.15.0'}`.

 ## Plugins